Activision Blizzard has filed a motion to dismiss Manuel Noriega's lawsuit

 “Plaintiff was portrayed as an antagonist as the culprit of numerous fictional heinous crimes, creating the false impression that defendants are authorized to use plaintiff’s image and likeness,” the lawsuit says.

-The video game includes historical footage and several real-life characters in Cold War scenarios, including Oliver North.
+The video game includes historical footage and several real-life characters in Cold War scenarios, including former Marine Lt.
+Col. Oliver North.

-But while North did his own voice over for the game and acted as an adviser, Noriega said in Tuesday’s lawsuit that he wasn’t consulted – or compensated – for the use of his likeness.
+But while North did his own voiceover for the game and acted as an adviser, Noriega said in the July lawsuit that he wasn’t consulted – or compensated – for the use of his likeness.

 For almost two decades, Noriega was a major player in a country of critical regional importance to the United States because of its location on the Panama Canal, the key strategic and economic waterway between the Atlantic and Pacific oceans on the narrow isthmus linking the Americas.